cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript_react.md

 summary: "In this article, I give examples on how to use TypeScript with React (create-react-app/ CRA) and Redux."
 ---

-This is no article for the faint hearted!
-If you don't know React basics, I suggest you to go through them first.
+This is no article for the faint-hearted!
+If you don't know React basics, I suggest you go through them first.
 If you don't know how TypeScript works, munch on [this article](https://yagmurcetintas.com/journal/introduction-to-typescript).
 After that make sure you have Node.js and a code editor installed on your computer and you're good to go!

 **Creating a React starter project with TypeScript support:**

-As the browser and Node.js doesn't understand TypeScript, we need the TypeScript compiler to translate our code into JavaScript before running it.
+As the browser and Node.js don't understand TypeScript, we need the TypeScript compiler to translate our code into JavaScript before running it.
 To create a starter project that has TypeScript support built into it you need to use the following command in your command line:

 `npx create-react-app <appname> --template typescript`